4rkal/blog/content/posts/obsidianhugo.md

 ## Folder Syncing
 Now I want all of my files in my vault/Blog directory to be copied over to the blog/content

 Thank's to a helpful discord user I found the [obsidian-shellcommands](https://github.com/Taitava/obsidian-shellcommands) plugin.

+**NOTE:** this plugin does not currently work very well with the flatpak version of obsidian (since flatpak isolates the environment) .
+Using another alternative (.deb or appimage) seems to work.

 It allows you to run shell commands in the background with a hotkey.